Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 Aaron laughed, a single exhalation that had little actual humor in it.
 "For someone whose people is facing extinction, you have a unique point of view."

 "As do you," Gyotin observed.
-"What is it that keeps your people...your people, do you think?
+"What is it that keeps your people... your people, do you think?
 This is a question I have asked many times since I came here, of many people, and I get many answers."